rand0mC0d3r/aframe-touch-inspector/README.md

 - Refactored example to feature more groups and consistent naming
 - Removed environment library usage as it's model is not stable but generative
 - Disabled WebPack WDS logging from socket in DevTools
+- Removed Package-Name-Generator due to entire lodash dependency.
+Replaced with random string generator

 **📐 Technical:**
 - Refactored most components to functional files
 - Refactored components to use the atomic-design pattern
 - Consolidated lifecycle Event listener removal
+- Enabled parallel (4 core) building WebPack specifically for Terser
 - Updated toolchain
-- Added scripts for webpack bundle explorer
+- Added scripts for webpack bundle explorer (**deprecated**)
+- Added BundleAnalyzerPlugin for better analysis

 **💡 ToDo:**
 - Make selection bounding box toggle-able